sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round4.md

 ## **600 Superstock**
 An exciting launch into turn 1 has me abreast of #15 Berto Wooldridge and #14 Stephen Rue.
 Rue jukes outward to avoid Berto, and we briefly touch as I move outward to give him space.
 Well, more of a caress but you'd have to ask Rue if that was acceptable!

-This slows nothing down as we charge into turn 2, and I settle into 3rd as I steam after the top men.
+This slows nothing down as we charge into turn 2, and I settle into 3rd as I steam after the top men. #153 Valentin Debise overtakes me on the outside of turn 3, and I struggle so stick with the top 3.
+Watch Debise stalk Berto and Rue for an overtake in turn 8, way to the inside.
+Despite being completely off-line for his run on 8, he *still* is able to draw level with both of them entering turn 9, and overtake entering turn 9 to take first.
+Debise is simply at another level entirely.

+In the second lap, Wooldridge loses the rear and low-sides exiting turn 11.
+Rue politely avoiding running him over, moving up to second, and I take third.
+Luckily, both Wooldridge and his bike were relatively unscathed, and returned for battle in 750 Superstock.
+I spent the remaining duration of the race trying to chase Rue down, wondering what are the secrets to his motorcycling prowess and roguish good looks?
 <video width="960" height="540" controls>
   <source src="https://s3-us-west-1.amazonaws.com/samgluss.net/vid/moto/racing/afm/2019/round4/600ss.mp4"
           type='video/webm'/>